enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 They can be turned on by setting ``H2StarMakerWriteLogFiles = 1``.

-**Important Note**: There is no feedback scheme corresponding to this star maker, so don't set StarParticleFeedback = 2048.
+**Important Note**: There is no feedback scheme corresponding to this star maker, so do not set StarParticleFeedback = 2048.
 Instead the user should select one of the feedback schemes associated with the other star makers (StarParticleFeedback = 4 comes to mind).